mandeepsimak/Makefile/README.md

 Simple example of Makefile for compiling and execuring C/C++ programs

-Instructions:
+Description:

-* Make.commom : This file contains common variables.
+* Make.commom: This file contains common variables.
 Change main file name if its not same.

+* Makefile: Makefile for executing program.

+* header.h: Include required header files.

+* main.cpp: Main file.

-* Run $ make in terminal for compiling and executing your program
+* Run $ make in terminal for compiling and executing your program.